 I’ve shared these resources for bloggers in separate sections for ease of navigation.
 Just scroll down to the sections that you’re most interested in.
 This really is a work in progress and will be updated as I get introduced to new resources.
-If you’re already familiar with the basic plug-ins and platforms for a self-hosted blog and would rather check out my social media or pitching strategies (all really just me sharing my experiences of what worked and what didn’t) click on ‘Tell Me More’ on the image below.
+If you’re already familiar with the basic plug-ins and platforms for a self-hosted blog and would rather check out my social media or pitching strategies (all really just me sharing my experiences of what worked and what didn’t) check out the posts below.

 I began blogging as a hobbyist, and the transition to a professional blogger did not happen overnight.
 It’s incredible how much I’ve learnt over the past six years.
 Bloggers who are trying to transition from an amateur blog to a professional one, or hoping to make a career out of it often find it frustrating to deal with all the information.
 I speak from experience; it’s not that we don’t have the information we need; that is hardly the problem.
 It’s not knowing what information we’re supposed to be looking for and which advice is actually relevant to us.

 I have so many amazing bloggers to thank for sharing these lessons and helping others like me to improve our blogs.
-There are tons of great resources for new bloggers such as ProBlogger, TBA and Travel Blog Breakthrough and they do a thorough job of helping blogs to build traffic and monetize, so I’m not going to get into details about the how to’s because frankly, they’re doing a way better job than I could.
+There are tons of great resources for new bloggers such as ProBlogger, and they do a thorough job of helping blogs build traffic and monetize, so I’m not going to get into details about the how to’s because frankly, they’re doing a way better job than I could.
 But as a way to pay it forward, I’m going to share the resources and platforms that I use and can recommend to others.
 Some of the links are affiliate links, which means that if you sign up using my link, I get a small fee at no extra cost to you.
 Every bit adds up to keep this blog up and running.